 This Act may be cited as the Perth Anglican Church of Australia Collegiate School Act 1885 1.

-[Section 10 inserted by No. 81 of 1966 s.
-2; amended by No. 121 of 1976 s.
+[Section 10 inserted: No. 81 of 1966 s.
+2; amended: No. 121 of 1976 s.
 7.]

 Notes

-1 This is a compilation of the Perth Anglican Church of Australia Collegiate School Act 1885 and includes the amendments made by the other written laws referred to in the following table 8.
-The table also contains information about any previous reprints.
+1 This reprint is a compilation as at 8 May 2015 of the Perth Anglican Church of Australia Collegiate School Act 1885 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table